Troubling driving record for Blaine man believed under influence when he hit, killed teen on bike

 Janisch played youth football for several years and wrestled for nearly 10 years "until an injury caused him to have to fight to walk again," Jenny Janisch said.

-“Friday was the second day he had ridden his bike since his surgery last summer,” his mother said.
-“We were so happy he was going on a bike ride.
-Six months ago, we didn’t know if [he would] ever walk again on his own.
-He fought and is strong and was doing so great.”
+"Friday was the second day he had ridden his bike since his surgery last summer," Janisch said.
+"We were so happy he was going on a bike ride."

+"Six months ago, we didn't know if [he would] ever walk again on his own," she said.
+"He fought and is strong and was doing so great."

-Jenny Janisch said her son’s goal “was to get better so he [could] wrestle his senior year.
-His dream was to be a top-ranked high school wrestler like his older brothers.”
+Janisch said her son's goal "was to get better so he [could] wrestle his senior year.
+His dream was to be a top-ranked high school wrestler like his older brothers."

 A GoFundMe campaign has been started online in an effort to help the family with expenses related to the crash.

-It notes that Janisch’s mother is a hair stylist and is out of work because of business restrictions connected to the coronavirus outbreak.
-The teen’s father “has also experienced a reduction in his income by half due to forced restaurant closures,” the page’s posting reads.
+It notes that Janisch's mother is a hair stylist and is out of work because of business restrictions connected to the coronavirus outbreak.
+The teen's father "has also experienced a reduction in his income by half due to forced restaurant closures," the posting reads.

 Tony Janisch was the fourth of six children in the family and "was my most affectionate child," his mother said.
 "He showed love a lot by ribbing us and teasing. ...
 He helped many friends that were having hard times at home by having them over to our home whenever they needed a place to stay."